Elisephan/Password-App/README.md

 ## Description

-Password locker is a terminal run python application that allows users to store details i.e. usernames and passwords of their various accounts
+Password locker is a terminal run python application that allows users to store details i.e. usernames and passwords of their various account

 ## User Story